 Mariner East 2 Project Modification HDD 290 Upper Uwchlan Township, Chester County

-Sunoco Pipeline, a subsidiary of Energy Transfer, is seeking approval from the Pennsylvania Department of Environmental Protection to change the installation method for a portion of the 20-inch pipeline located in Upper Uwchlan Township, Chester County.
+Sunoco Pipeline, a subsidiary of Energy Transfer, received approval from the Pennsylvania Department of Environmental Protection to change the installation method for a portion of the 20-inch pipeline located in Upper Uwchlan Township, Chester County.

-The company proposes to change from a horizontal directional drill (HDD) to an open cut on a section of the route spanning approximately 2,700 feet, south of and parallel to Little Conestoga Road and through the intersection of Little Conestoga and Milford Roads.
+The company will change from a horizontal directional drill (HDD) to an open cut on a section of the route spanning approximately 3,184 feet, south of and parallel to Little Conestoga Road and through the intersection of Little Conestoga and Milford Roads.

-The modification would also change the pipeline route slightly on a 1,400-foot section of the route, running south of the original path.
+The modification also changes the pipeline route slightly on a 1,400-foot section of the route, running south of the original path.

-The proposed change to the Mariner East 2 pipeline installation method adapts to the local geology and maximizes public and environmental safety.
-This change would eliminate the potential for inadvertent returns of water and clay drilling fluid.
+The approved change to the Mariner East 2 pipeline installation method adapts to the local geology and maximizes public and environmental safety.
+This change eliminates the potential for inadvertent returns of water and clay drilling fluid.
 Once work begins, installation will take approximately 5 to 10 weeks.